Delivery Hero

-Delivery Hero SE is a German multinational online food ordering and food delivery company based in Berlin, Germany.
-Founded in 2011, the company operates in 60+ countries internationally in Europe, Asia, Africa, Latin and South America, and the Middle East, and partners with 500,000+ restaurants.
-Delivery Hero has increasingly branched out beyond food delivery, and is a leading player in the emerging category of quick commerce, which delivers small batch orders in under an hour.
+Delivery Hero SE is a German multinational online food ordering and food delivery company headquartered in Berlin, Germany.
+Founded in 2011, the company operates an international network spanning over 60 countries across Europe, Asia, Africa, Latin America, and the Middle East, partnering with hundreds of thousands of restaurants and local businesses.
+Delivery Hero has also expanded into quick commerce, a category focused on delivering small-batch orders and groceries in under an hour.